Skip to content

 Crock-Pot Brand has been around since August 1970 when they introduced us to the Crock-Pot slow cooker.
 Over time the brand successfully branched out into many other areas of the food industry so the enamel cast iron Crock-Pot was born.

 This 5-quart is compact compared to the other brands you see today, but compact is what some of us need.
-This size Dutch oven will fit a regular size loaf of bread, a 10″ breadbasket will fit inside this oven.
+This size Dutch oven will fit a regular size loaf of bread, and a 10″ breadbasket will fit inside this oven.
 Hey, you can adjust a recipe to suit if this is the size you are after.

 Good sized handles compared to other brands and a bonus spiked lid for self-basting most brands don’t offer this feature.